Swire Properties says plans $1 bln development in Miami

-HONG KONG Newly listed developer Swire Properties Ltd said on Thursday that it plans to build a 2.9 million square foot project in Miami's financial district.
+HONG KONG Feb 16 Newly listed developer Swire Properties Ltd said on Thursday said it plans to build a 2.9 million square foot project in Miami's financial district.

 The Hong Kong-based company had previously said in a filing that the development, Brickell CitiCentre, would cost about $1.05 billion.